baspiotr/FormSaveApp-react-express/README.md

 Description:

-Express app with preetier, eslint & babel for ES2017 support.
+Express app with prettier, eslint & babel for ES2017 support.
 After yarn dev command babel will tranpile app to \dist folder and run it.

 client and server folders contain config.js file for setup url's